DanielOaks/mlpds/src/pages/guides/composition.md

 ---
+title: Composition
-title: Composition.
-How does your drawing feel to look at, and why?
+subtitle: How does your drawing feel to look at, and why?
 author: viwrastupr
 type: guide
 ---